fg-research/website/blog/general/posts/commodity-forecasting-forgan.rst

     )

 After the model has been trained, we generate the one-step-ahead predictions over the test set.
-We use the model for generating 100 prices for each of the 30 days in the test set.
+We generate 100 prices for each of the 30 days in the test set.

 .. code:: python